mkudzia/c4l-workshop-2016/outline.md

 7. Close the installer window and eject the "VirtualBox" drive image you see on your desktop (you want to run the version you installed in your "Applications" folder just now)

 ### Windows

-1. Install VirtualBox -- see the following link: [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)
+1. Download VirtualBox -- see the following link: [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)
-2. Choose the option for "VirtualBox 5.0.14 for Windows hosts" and click the link that says "x86/amd64" to download
+2. Choose the option for "VirtualBox 5.0.x for Windows hosts" and click the link that says "x86/amd64" to download
 3. Save the .exe file somewhere you'll be able to find it again (Desktop, Downloads, etc.)
-4. Double-click the file when it's finished downloading to start the install process
+4. Double-click the file when it's finished downloading to start the install process.
+Click "Run" to allow it to install.
-5. **TODO: Robin flesh out**
+5. Click `Next` on the main install setup screen.
+6. On the custom page, don't change anything.
+Click `Next`.
+7. Leave all the options checked (create a shortcut on the desktop; create a shortcut in the quick launch bar; register file associations.)
+Click `Next`.
+8. The installer will warn you that installing will reset your network connection.
+Finish anything that shouldn't be interrupted and click `Yes`.
+9. Click `Install` to begin the installation and allow the program to make changes to your computer.
+10. When prompted "Would you like to install this device software?" click "Install."
+You will have to do this a few times to install the separate virtaul networking and device components.
+11. When prompted, click "Finish" and start Oracle VM VirtualBox.

 ## Wrap-Up:
 * You can do it!
 Go forth and code workshop!